 Arbequina

-Though it depends on where they are grown, normally arbequina oils from northeastern Spain are light, fruity oils that often have flavors of apple and almond.
+Though it depends on exactly where they're grown, arbequina oils from northeastern Spain are usually light, fruity oils that often have flavors of apple and almond.

-Unlike some of their stronger Spanish brethren, arbequina oil is usually extremely smooth with very little bite or astringency.
-This oil is most often used raw (not for cooking) on vegetables and fish.
+Unlike some of its stronger Spanish brethren, arbequina oil is usually extremely smooth with very little bite or astringency.
+This oil is most often used raw (not for cooking) on fresh vegetables, salad, and fish.

 Cornicabra